 Kraig Kohring’s clients benefit from his strong background in financial services.
-As head of the Commercial Lending, Capital Markets and Project Finance practice, Kraig focuses his practice on commercial and asset-based lending transactions, securitization and other structured finance transactions, tax credit finance and related transactions, and commercial loan enforcement.
+As chair of the Real Estate and Financial Services Department and group chair for the Capital Markets & Commercial Lending practice, Kraig focuses his personal practice on commercial and asset-based lending transactions, securitization and other structured finance transactions, tax credit finance and related transactions, and commercial loan enforcement.
 A primary area of his practice includes representing lenders in asset-based credit facilities.
 He represents national lenders and mezzanine and SBIC lenders in small, medium, and large cap asset-based lending transactions both locally and across the nation.
 He has experience in structuring transactions, creating and perfecting security interests, working out and restructuring problem credits, and enforcing creditor’s rights.

 For many years, Kraig has advised syndicators, investors, and lenders in the tax, partnership, regulatory, finance, and other business issues involved in the development and operation of Low Income Housing Tax Credit (LIHTC) projects.
 He has worked with clients through the most significant issues arising during the life of a LIHTC project, including those involved in working out a troubled project.
 His work in these matters has included: